-- 19. See Appendix B, Final Report, Governor's Flood Emergency Action Team, May 10, 1997. - 20.
-In order to spill and fill according to this definition, the reservoir would have to reach elevation 868 ft. and releases in excess of 6,000 cfs. - 21.
+- 20. See Appendix B, Final Report, Governor's Flood Emergency Action Team, May 10, 1997. - 21.
+In order to spill and fill according to this definition, the reservoir would have to reach elevation 867 or 868 ft. with releases in excess of 6,000 cfs. - 22.
 The California Department of Water Resources has used a "back of the envelope" new-storage-to-yield ratio of 7 to 1 for already developed watersheds (watersheds with significant dam development) for preliminary planning/screening purposes for years.
-(Personal communication with Gerald Meral, retired Deputy Director of the Department of Water Resources and the Natural Resources Agency.) - 22.
+(Personal communication with Gerald Meral, retired Deputy Director of the Department of Water Resources and the Natural Resources Agency.) - 23.
 360,000 acre-feet/30 years according to data from Merced ID, which is equal to 12,000 acre-feet per year.
 See "Contested McClure reservoir expansion project inches forward, Rival interests watch closely," By Joshua Emerson Smith, Merced Sun-Star, June 26, 2012.
-The reporter ran the "yield" conclusion by Merced ID before publication (personal communication with the reporter). - 23.
+The reporter ran the "yield" conclusion by Merced ID before publication (personal communication with the reporter). - 24.
 "On average, about 520,000 ac-ft of water is diverted annually into the Merced ID system."
 Relicensing Pre-Application Document, Merced Irrigation District, Merced River Hydroelectric Project, FERC Project No. 2179, November 2008, p.
-6-10. - 24.
+6-10. - 25.
 For example, the California Department of Water Resources estimated that the groundwater overdraft in the Tulare Basin of the San Joaquin Valley to be 3.6 to 8.8 million acre-feet from 2005-2010.
 "California's Groundwater Update 2013: A Compilation of Enhanced Content for California Water Plan Update 2013," Department of Water Resources, April 2015, Chapter 9, p.
 6. The San Joaquin Basin to the north was estimated to have overdrafted between 1.1 to 2.6 million acre-feet of groundwater during the same period according to Chapter 8, p.
 6 of the same source.
-Taken together, the two basins encompass the San Joaquin Valley. - 25.
-The San Joaquin River is one of the most overallocated in the state of California.
-New projects with junior water rights may not be in a position to command much priority on deliveries from these rights. - 26.
+Taken together, the two basins encompass the San Joaquin Valley. - 26.
+At full reservoir pools, the four Merced ID dams on the Merced River inundate 32 miles of river.
+The San Joaquin River system, in which the Merced River is located, is one of the most overallocated in the state of California.
+New projects with junior water rights may not be in a position to command much priority on deliveries from these rights. - 27.
 See "Dangerous precedent?
 Environmental groups say removing Wild and Scenic status from a section of the Merced River would be an alarming first," By Dana M. Nichols, Stockton Record Staff Writer, Stockton Record, December 27, 2012 12:00 AM.
 Here's an excerpt: